 flow monitor dnacmonitor

 The wireless Netflow configuration that is pushed to network devices is shown below.
 This will help in Template creation if required.
-The Profile Name containing 'lan' is not pushed and must be added manually:
+The term 'lan' in the Profile Name is not pushed and adding this manually is one method that Cisco DNA Center detects on which profiles to enable the function:

 Creating Exporter and Monitor